-You can use the clipboard of X or your desktop from Vim to copy and paste text.
+Vim can copy or paste to the X clipboard or the desktop clipboard.
 This is useful to copy text from Vim to an external application or vice versa.
-It is also useful to copy and paste between multiple instances of Vim running in different terminals.
+This is also useful to copy and paste between multiple instances of Vim running in different terminals.

 This capability is available in Vim only if it has been compiled with the

 +clipboard feature.
 With this feature, the doublequote-plus register